UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/CICS/troubleshooting.md

 ### Resolving Unsupported CICS release message

-If you have recently updated CICS, you might receive the following error when you usethe plug-in:
+If you have recently updated CICS, you might receive the following error when you use the plug-in:

 `BUZCP0043E Exception detailed message: Unsupported CICS release.`